DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/snmp_tile/snmp_{check_name}/README.md

 ## Overview

 This check monitors [{integration_name}][1].
-For details of monitored metrics see the [Network Device Monitoring][2] documentation.
+For details of monitored metrics see the [SNMP Data Collected][4] section.

 ## Setup